olivergondza/dumpling/bundling.md

 </dependency>
 ```

-Bits are released to Sonatype OSS reporsitory, make sure it is configured either in pom.xml or settings.xml:
+Bits are released to Sonatype OSS reporsitory, make sure it is configured either in `pom.xml` or `settings.xml`:

 ```xml
 <repositories>